awsdocs/aws-iot-docs/developerguide/create-device-cert.md

        -days 500 -sha256
    ```

  At this point, the client certificate has been created, but it has not yet been registered with AWS IoT\.
-For information about how and when to register the client certificate, see [Register a Client Certificate](register-device-cert.md)\.
+For information about how and when to register the client certificate, see [Register a client certificate](register-device-cert.md)\.